Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 ![Houdini Train](Images/tops_3dgrut_static_4_taskgraph.png)

-As your GPU fans spin up under load from the 3DGRUT training task, you will see the progress messages scroll by in the status window.
-The rendering process will take a while so be patient!
+As your GPU fans spin up under the compute load from the 3D Gaussain Raytracing training task, you will see the pages of progress messages scroll by in the status window.
+The rendering process will take a while so please be patient!

 ![Houdini Train](Images/tops_3dgrut_static_5_status.png)